jtannen/jtannen.github.io/about.md

 permalink: /about/
 ---

 Hello!
-I'm an urban spatial demographer and a lifelong Philadelphian.
+I'm a statistician and ML engineer, and a lifelong Philadelphian.

 My Ph.D. research focused on spatial processes of neighborhood change.